lqc/thinkcspy/source/functions.rst

 function completes, the program picks up where it left off in the function that called it.
 When it gets to the end of the program, it terminates.

 What's the moral of this sordid tale?
-When you read a program, don't read from top to bottom.
+When we read a program, don't read from top to bottom.
 Instead, follow the flow of execution.

 .. index:: PyScripter; single stepping

 .. admonition:: Watch the flow of execution in action

-   In PyScripter, you can watch the flow of execution by "single-stepping" through any program.
+   In PyScripter, we can watch the flow of execution by "single-stepping" through any program.
 PyScripter will highlight each line of code just before it is about to be executed.

-   PyScripter also lets you hover the mouse over any variable in the program, and it will pop up the current value of that variable.
+   PyScripter also lets us hover the mouse over any variable in the program, and it will pop up the current value of that variable.
    So this makes it easy to inspect the "state snapshot" of the program --- the current values that are assigned to the program's variables.